SibNN/asr_eval/docs/source/framework.rst

 =======================

-Each speech recognition test set has a unique name and a loading function without arguments that return a list of samples.
+Each speech recognition test set has a unique name and a loading function without arguments that returns a list of samples.
 Each sample contain an :code:`'audio'` field with sampling rate 16 000 and a :code:`'transcription'` field - a ground truth transcription, possibly multivariant.
 Usually a loading function takes a dataset from HuggingFace and shuffles it with seed 0 before returning.
 Shuffling allows to get the first N samples to obtain